 Before I finally go to Cantlin for real:

 We start our journey in part 12 standing in Tantegel throne room (from saving) at about level 16.
 Our quest at the moment?
 I’m going to try to see if I can make it to Cantlin with the information I’ve gathered so far.
-To do so, we venture south of Garinham, over the bridge and further south past the cave with the Fighter’s Ring until we get to the next bridge.
+To do so, we venture south of Garinham, over the bridge, and further south past the cave with the Fighter’s Ring until we get to the next bridge.
 We cross that bridge and go south to travel past the desert where Hauksness is situated.
-We’re not going to Hauksness just yet, because some of the toughest monsters are there, but instead we’re going to go past that and hopefully get into the town of Cantlin.
+We’re not going to Hauksness just yet, because some of the toughest monsters are there, but instead, we’re going to go past that and hopefully get into the town of Cantlin.
 This requires us to go over another bridge and then further north and to the east.
 Here I actually run into a Green Dragon outside of a cave/dungeon before I get to the last bridge I have to go over.
 What is this?
 Swamp?
 Man, this place is remote!

 I step down towards Cantlin, but what’s in front of Cantlin?
 A giant golem.
 This is where the Fairy Flute I obtained WAY back is handy.
-The Fairy Flute sends Golem’s and such to sleep.
-Of course, I kind of got it backwards and got the flute before I got the clue FOR the flute, but hey, whatever, I got it either way!
+The Fairy Flute sends Golems and such to sleep.
+Of course, I kind of got it backward and got the flute before I got the clue FOR the flute, but hey, whatever, I got it either way!
 Anyways, I use the Fairy Flute as I am supposed to do, but… the Golem wakes up and kills me in one blow.
 41 hit points?
 Really?
 Well, this looks like I’m not ready to fight this guy and get to Cantlin, I need to toughen up a bit more.

 I end up back in Tantegel Castle.
 Where am I going to gain levels?
 Let’s try the desert around Hauksness on the way TO Cantlin.
 That sounds like a good plan, so I make my way south of Garinham over the bridges again into the desert I passed by earlier.
-Once in the desert I encounter a few familiar enemies, but one in particular I haven’t met before, that being the Demon Knight.
+Once in the desert, I encounter a few familiar enemies, but one, in particular, I haven’t met before, that being the Demon Knight.
 Wolflords, Knights, Wraiths, and Goldmans aren’t so bad… but a Demon Knight isn’t to be sneezed at!
 In fact, the Demon Knight I run into the second time in the desert ends up killing me.
 It’s a sad affair.

 Bestiary Part 7